Sunday, 9 February 2025

 The problem

-If one were to go with a kit especially one that is made for the or by the Australian brands which are meant to be used with a reasonably loaded Jimny it could turn out to be a little too stiffly sprung for a lightly loaded or no load Jimny.
+If I was to go with a lift kit especially one that is made for the or by the Australian brands which are meant to be used with a reasonably loaded Jimny it could turn out to be a little too stiffly sprung for a lightly loaded or no load Jimny.
 Except probably for the OME kit with their close to stock rated* standard springs and twin tube shocks.

 Rated - I usually mean spring rate but could also mean preload.
 Also used elsewhere in this blog in this context.